- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Autumn, why are you here?”
 I moved from behind the Immortal and walked towards her.

 “Ah, Jade.
 I see you found your way just fine.”
-She smiled happily and then turned back her angry glare on the Immortal.
+She smiled happily and then turned back her heated glare on the Immortal.

 “You know that he is not a tame creature, and this last year has not lowered that in the least.”

-“You can’t possibly be suggesting that Jade ride him, he’s far to wild and angry.”
+“You can’t possibly be suggesting that Jade ride him, he’s far too wild and furious.”

 “She doesn’t have to ride him; he shall be for transporting goods only.”